EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION/ESL

 Bilingual and ESL Programs

-Each district with an enrollment of 20 or more students of limited English proficiency in any language classification in the same grade level shall offer a bilingual education or special language program.
+Each district with an enrollment of 20 or more emergent bilingual students in any language classification in the same grade level shall offer a bilingual education or special language program.

-Each district that is required to offer bilingual education and special language programs under this section shall offer the following for students of limited English proficiency:
+Each district that is required to offer bilingual education and special language programs under this section shall offer the following for emergent bilingual students:

 - Bilingual education in kindergarten through the elementary grades;